American Jazz current position

 Review of American Jazz

-Scheduled for launch in 2020, MS American Jazz cruise ship is the fifth newbuild vessel in the American Cruise Lines fleet.
-The vessel represents company's "Modern Riverboat Series", with sisterships American Song (2018), American Harmony (2019) plus 2 more boats (still unnamed).
+The 2020-built/2021-inaugurated MS American Jazz cruise ship is the fifth newbuild vessel in the American Cruise Lines fleet.
+The vessel represents company's "Modern Riverboat Series", with sisterships American Song (2018), American Harmony (2019), American Melody (2021) plus 1 more ship (still unnamed).
 These are all 5 similarly designed (modified class) ships, slightly bigger in capacity (195 passengers) in comparison to the 175-passenger sisterships and fleetmates American Constellation (2017) and American Constitution (2018).

 History - construction and ownership